ilabcode/pyhgf/docs/source/notebooks/Example_3_Multi_armed_bandit.md

 sns.despine();
 ```

-We can now see from the plot above that the branches of the networks are now only updated if the participant actually chose the corresponding arm.
-Otherwise the expected probability remains the same but the uncertainty will increase over time.
+We can now see from the plot above that the branches of the networks are only updated if the participant actually chose the corresponding arm.
+Otherwise, the expected probability remains the same but the uncertainty will increase over time.

 +++

 ## Parameter recovery

-Now that we have set a model with the required number of branches, and allowed this model to observe missing inputs, we can simulate responses from a participant and try to recover the parameters.
+Now that we have set a model with the required number of branches, and allowed this model to observe missing inputs, we can simulate responses from a participant and try to recover the parameters of interest (here focusing on the tonic volatility at the second level).
 It should be noted here that this kind of model implies that the decisions of the agent directly influence the observations, as only the outcomes from the selected armed bandit are presented to the participant.
-This implies that - for simulations - we cannot iterate over the whole set of observations before estimating the decision function, and should every step sequentially in a for loop.
+This implies that - in the context of simulations - we cannot iterate over the whole batch of observations before estimating the decision function, and should instead compute every step sequentially in a for loop.
 This is an important difference as most of the models discussed in the other tutorials filter all the observations first, and then compute the response costs, as the two processes are not influencing each other.

 ### Real-time decision and belief updating